PrintM3D/Quad-Fusion-Docs/maintenance-guides/belt-tensioning-and-mechanical-leveling.md

 ## Belt Tensioning and Mechanical Leveling

-As the Promega is used over time it is possible slack develops in the CoreXY or Z-assembly belts.
+As the Crane is used over time it is possible slack develops in the CoreXY or Z-assembly belts.
 This can be fixed easily by following the guides below.
 Properly tensioning your belts will address problems with backlash and XY skipping.

 ## CoreXY Assembly